On ultrafilter extensions of first-order models and ultrafilter interpretations: Wider ultrafilter interpretations

 As we have already pointed out, the map~${}^+$ is a~bijection of $A$ onto $B$, and the lifting map is a~bijection of $B$ onto~$C$.
 Therefore, $i$,~as the composition of the two maps, is a~bijection of $A$ onto~$C$, which proves item~(i).
 Item~(ii) is either proved similarly or obtained from~(i) by replacing relations with their characteristic functions.
 (We may also note that these maps are homeomorphic embeddings.) \end{proof}

-Let us now turn back to the discussed situation with generalized models in the former, narrow sense.
-In this case: all the discrete spaces $X_1,\ldots,X_n$ are equal to~$X$, while the compact Hausdorff space~$Y$ is~$\scc X$ and its subset~$S$ is $X$ or $2$ in the cases of operations and relations of the model, respectively.
+Let us now turn back to Theorem~\ref{generalized-models:-old-vs-new} and the discussed there situation with ultrafilter models in the former, narrow sense.
+In this case, all the discrete spaces $X_1,\ldots,X_n$ are equal to~$X$, while the compact Hausdorff space~$Y$ is~$\scc X$ and its subset~$S$ is $X$ or $2$ in the cases of operations and relations of the model, respectively.
 (Recall that we identify elements of~$X$ with the principal ultrafilters given by them, so any $n$-ary operation on~$X$ is identified with a~map of $X^n$ into~$\scc X$.)
-Now, for the generalized model $ \mathfrak A= (\scc X,\mathfrak f,\ldots,\mathfrak r,\ldots) $ in the narrow sense, we let
+We expand $i$ to ultrafilter models in the narrow sense by defining it pointwise: